Frequently Asked Questions

 Where do the tours depart from?

-Departs on a Sunday from Penola at 4pm (ACDT).
-If you are flying or catching a bus to Mt Gambier we can pick you up at 430pm on our way to Port MacDonnell where we will spend the first night in preparation for an early start the following day.
+Departs on a Sunday from Penola, South Australia, at 3pm (ACDT).
+If you are flying or catching a bus to Mt Gambier we can pick you up at 330pm on our way to Port MacDonnell where we will spend the first night in preparation for an early start the following day.

 Tours depart on Sundays from April to October.

-How do I get to Mt Gambier for Taste of the Aussie Camino from interstate if I'm not driving?
+How do I get to Mt Gambier S.A. if I'm not driving?

-Flights - regional airline flights from Melbourne and Adelaide to Mt Gambier.
+Flights - regional airline flights from Melbourne and Adelaide to Mt Gambier (1hr).

 Do you cater for special dietary requirements?